a.k.a.Privacy and Data Protection Policy

 - you agreed to receive marketing communications

 and if, in each case, you have not opted out of receiving such communications since.
-Under these regulations, we may send you marketing emails without your direct consent.
+Under these regulations, we may send you marketing or information emails without your direct consent.
 However, you can still opt out of receiving marketing emails from us at any time.

 We will never share your personal data with any third party for their own marketing purposes without your express consent.

 We may have to share your personal data with the parties set out below: